richardstefun/Neodymium/README.md

 Since this app is something of a weekend project of mine, there are some bugs that needs to be fixed:

- - Improve resize guards (Don't allow windows to be resized past the display size)
+ - Improve resize guards (Don't allow windows to be manually resized past the display size)
  - Unsnap to default size
  - Start as an admin by default to allow resizing of all windows
+ - Remove the resized window's margin

 ## Contributing